 These Western Australian native plant notes are kindly provided by the Kings Park Volunteer Master Gardeners and are particularly relevant to the Perth community and their gardening needs.

 Grass is arguably the most important vegetation on earth.
 Where it fails to grow, human population is sparse and economic progress limited.
 Green grass is a natural air purifier, it helps cool the air and improve the atmosphere.
-Lawn is also a desirable feature of the home garden that links all aspects of the garden to the home and provides an attractive safe surface for children and pets to play.

 The transplant and transportation of the Giant Boab from the Kimberley region into the Western Australian Botanic Garden was one of the Authority's great success stories.
 The Garden Advisory Service often gets enquiries about transplanting Australian native plants, particularly the Common Grass-tree.